The Best GMAT Practice Methods

 TTP PRO TIP:

-Often, when answering a GMAT Quant practice question, at first won’t be sure how to go about solving it.
-By practicing untimed, you’ll give yourself time to learn to consider different potential approaches until you find one that works.
-Also, you’ll have time to learn to carefully perform calculations to answer Quant questions without making errors.
+For Quant questions, we must take the time to determine what mathematical concepts and GMAT strategies to apply.
+At first, we often won’t be sure how to go about solving a GMAT math practice question.
+By practicing untimed, we give ourselves time to consider potential approaches until we find one that works.
+Also, we’ll have time to practice carefully performing calculations without making errors.

-Speed Comes from Skill
+Speed Comes From Skill

 Later in your preparation, you can focus on developing skill in answering questions quickly.
 Also, once you’re ready, you can practice answering questions at test pace by taking full-length GMAT practice tests.